rroemhild/docker-ejabberd/README.md

 ### MySQL Authentication

 Set `EJABBERD_AUTH_METHOD=mysql` to enable MySQL authentication.
-Use the following environmnt variables to configure the database connection and the layout of the database.
+Use the following environment variables to configure the database connection and the layout of the database.
 Password changing, registration, and unregistration are optional features and are enabled only if the respective queries are provided.

 - **AUTH_MYSQL_HOST**: The MySQL host
 - **AUTH_MYSQL_USER**: Username to connect to the MySQL host